pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 1. Give the customer their ticket and show their change.

-We will now say a bit more about each of these steps, and then start work.
+We will now think a bit more about what has to happen in each of these steps, and then start work.

 #### Choosing the ticket

 We will show the three tickets, and let the customer click on the one they want.
+We'll have to remember which ticket they chose.

 #### Paying for the ticket

 Once we know what ticket the customer wants, we will show the two coins and one note, and let the customer click on them until they have added enough money.
+We'll have to keep track of how much money has been received by the machine.

 #### Showing the change

-Once the customer has put enough (or maybe too much) money in, the machine should deliver the chosen ticket, and also show the customer how much change to expect.
+Once the customer has put enough (or maybe too much) money in, the machine should work out how much change the customer needs (if any), and show this amount.

 ## Add a Sprite for the tickets

 We want the customer to see the three ticket types, and be able to click on one of them to make their choice.
-The screen will look like
+The screen will show the three tickets in a column.
-this:

-TODO: Screenshot **PICTURE**.

 We will create a Sprite for the tickets.
 We could make three Sprites, one for each sort of ticket, but that would lead to a lot of copied